scikit-fingerprints/scikit-fingerprints/docs/modules/bases.rst

 Base classes
 ============

+Base classes for other functionalities.
+Inheriting from them is useful for implementing custom functionalities.

 .. automodule:: skfp.bases

-:mod: `skfp.bases`: Base classes

 =========================================================